Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to rank 15th in baseball in home runs allowed (161 total, 1.2 per game).
+- Tigers pitchers combine to allow 161 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- In his most recent appearance on Monday, the righty threw 4 1/3 innings against the New York Yankees, giving up one earned run while surrendering three hits.
+- The left-hander last appeared on Tuesday against the New York Yankees, when he went six innings, allowing two earned runs while giving up four hits.

-- The 24-year-old has a 5.10 ERA and 9.7 strikeouts per nine innings across 16 games this season, while allowing a batting average of .239 to his opponents.
+- The 26-year-old has a 3.93 ERA and 10.5 strikeouts per nine innings in 10 games this season, while giving up a batting average of .234 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.